Vasile Cijevschi: Final scandals, illness, and death

 Meanwhile, the Nashe Slovo team mounted attacks on a local Senator, Iosif Sanielevici, who responded in the rival paper, Novoye Slovo, allegedly calling Cijevschi a blackmailer and a hooligan.
 Cijevschi had asked for Sanielevici to be tried as a libeler, but his request was denied by the local prosecutor; according to Adevărul, this was the government's way of suggesting that Sanielevici was right about Cijevschi.
 In October 1924, Inculeț, as the titular Minister for Bessarabia, lifted a temporary ban on the Russian-language newspapers by allowing Cijevschi to put out the daily Bessarabskaya Mysl.
 Universul was critical of this decision, calling attention to his autonomist stances.
 It also noted that the two other editors were Constantin Mâțu, previously employed by "Bolshevik gazettes", and Viktor Yakubovich, who had championed Russian imperialism.
 Cijevschi was also editor of the newspaper Nasha Mysl (1924–1925), but, according to claims aired by Universul, its actual managers were two prominent figures of the National Liberal caucus in Chișinău: Erhan and Vitalie Zubac.
 According to Universul sources, the party was paying Cijevschi a daily salary of 2,000 lei in exchange for editorial control.
+After September 1924, Cijevschi was reviving his critique of the National Liberals, voicing his defense of Tatarbunary insurgents.
+On 7 December 1924, the Sanielevici scandal was taken to the Russian Journalists' Syndicate, with most members reportedly positioning themselves against Cijevschi, whom they depicted as a tool of the deposed Mayor Bârcă and as an immoral "Hottentot".

-On 7 December 1924, the Sanielevici scandal was taken to the Russian Journalists' Syndicate, with most members reportedly positioning themselves against Cijevschi, whom they depicted as a tool of the deposed Mayor, Vasile Bârcă, and an immoral "Hottentot".
 Cijevschi had by then established another tribune, Bessarabskaya Zhizn, and was involved as head editor of two other publications: Gazeta-Lei and Ghibu's România Nouă.
 The latter activity also came with Cijevschi's recruitment by Ghibu's nationalist club, ASTRA, whose ideas he helped spread in Bessarabia.
-After September 1924, he was reviving his critique of the National Liberals, voicing his defense of Tatarbunary insurgents.
+By October 1925, Cijevschi had set up his own Citizens' League and Russian paper, Novoye Put, in which efforts he was joined by a former minister of the Ukrainian State, Sergei Hutnik.
+The new group was openly denounced by the People's Party, whose press declared Cijevschi a "traitor" and a "wrecker of the Romanian schools in Bessarabia"; according to this source, the League was a carrier of anti-Romanian sentiment.
+Cijevschi was defending the newly formed Bessarabian Metropolis against accusations of "Russophilia", proposing that Russian Orthodoxy was always more developed than in other countries, and that clergymen were always prone to "look eastwards" for religious guidance.
 In January 1928, on the tenth anniversary of the Moldavian Democratic Republic's independence, he spoke about the need for a "large-scale decentralization" in all Romanian and European regions.
 He and Cristi appeared alongside their centralizing rivals, including in official photographs of the events—indicating to Țurcanu that their support of autonomy had never turned into full-blown secessionism.
+In September, he was made an officer of the Star of Romania on behalf of the junior king, Michael I.